 What are your winter limitations?

 Understand the limitations of RV living in winter.
 Even if your RV is a heavily insulated, four-season camper, it will still have less cold weather protection than your house.
-This can mean constantly having to fight with old man winter as he tries to freeze your pipes, frost over your sewer hose, and get his cold paws around your rig.
+This can mean constantly fighting with old man Winter as he tries to freeze your pipes, frost over your sewer hose, and get his cold paws around your rig.

 Bearing that in mind, it’s generally advisable to pursue living in a camper in the winter only if that gets you near a fun place like a ski hill, snowshoeing trails, etc. Otherwise, it might not be worth the effort!